-\paragraph{Metrics.} We used the metrics for the SocialNav task as defined in \cite{puig2023habitat}, briefly summarized in the following. \begin{inparaenum} \item \emph{Finding Success ($S$)} is the ratio of the episodes where the agent successfully located and reached the human. \item \emph{Finding Success Weighted by Path Steps ($SPS$)} measures the optimality of the path taken by the agent \wrt the optimal number of steps needed to reach the human. \item \emph{Following Rate ($F$)} is the ratio of steps during which the robot maintains a distance of 1-2 meters from the humanoid while facing towards it relatively to the maximum possible following steps. \item \emph{Collision Rate ($CR$)} is the ratio of the episodes that ended with the robot colliding with the humanoid. \item \emph{Episode Success ($ES$)} measures the ratio of the episodes where the agent found the human and followed it for the required number of steps, maintaining a safe distance in the 1-2 meters range. \end{inparaenum}
+\paragraph{Metrics.} We used the metrics for the SocialNav task as defined in \citep{puig2023habitat}. \emph{Finding Success ($S$)} is the ratio of the episodes where the agent located and reached the human. \emph{Finding Success Weighted by Path Steps ($SPS$)} measures the optimality of the path taken by the agent wrt the optimal number of steps needed to reach the human. \emph{Following Rate ($F$)} is the ratio of steps during which the robot maintains a distance of 1-2 meters from the humanoid while facing towards it relatively to the maximum possible following steps. \emph{Collision Rate ($CR$)} is the ratio of the episodes that ended with the robot colliding with the humanoid. \emph{Episode Success ($ES$)} measures the ratio of the episodes where the agent found the human and followed it for the required number of steps, maintaining a safe distance in the 1-2 meters range.

-\paragraph{Privileged information.} In our research, the privileged information under consideration includes humanoid GPS (hGPS) and human trajectories (traj.).
+\paragraph{Privileged information.} In our work, the privileged information under consideration includes humanoid GPS (hGPS) and human trajectories (traj.).
 Humanoid GPS is represented in polar coordinates, a method of specifying a point's position in a plane using two parameters: the distance from the point to the origin (radius) and the angle formed between a reference direction (typically the positive x-axis) and a line connecting the origin to the point (polar angle or azimuth).
 In our context, the origin is defined as the robot's position; thus, its position is implicitly known along with that of the human.
 Conversely, trajectories solely consist of information derived from the human's position within the environment.